Kristina01111000/Drws_site/README.md

 	- added a new scorecard widget
 	- added link to scorecard page to registration email
 	- this will be partially fixed by the constant contact email chain

+maybe check ssl? it looks like it doesn't work in chrome